 Trends such as hybrid cloud, mobility, big data, CIAM, IoT, and digital transformation all introduce complexity, new threats, and levels of risk around privilege.
 Identities are now much more than people—they can also be devices or things—and all identities have some form of privilege.

 Each day, IT grants elevated privileges to identities in the name of productivity, leading to three types of risk around privileged access: Outside Threats, Inside Threats, and Non-Compliance.
 All of these types of accounts are vulnerable since they have access to critical systems and information, which, in turn, exposes the company to risk.

-threat hunters may not be aware of which identities have access to what, but they will actively search for security risks hidden within any network.
+- Outside threats – Sophisticated hackers direct phishing and spear-phishing attacks at those who would have elevated access—executives, system admins, network managers, engineers, and security workers who have access to finances, intellectual property, customer data, formulas, manufacturing processes, etc. Many of these users are sophisticated themselves, but they are still human and can be deceived.
+Hackers might not know which identity has access to what, but they consider the privileged ones to be the holy grail.
 Attackers who gain access to privileged users’ credentials can lurk undetected for months while they learn a company’s systems and decide what to steal.
 Experienced hackers also have the potential to hack into orphaned or privileged devices/things to gain administrative access.
 They can steal the contents of entire databases and easily delete the logs to hide their activity.